-11. any referral of the child for adoption or any application to adopt the child, and action taken;
+10. any referral of the child for adoption or any application to adopt the child, and action taken;

-12. case notes documenting contacts and services set forth in 102 CMR 5.05(1) and (3), 5.06 and 5.07.
+11. case notes documenting contacts and services set forth in 606 CMR 5.07.

+12. information regarding the child’s discharge from placement, including the date of discharge and the person responsible for the child after discharge;

+13. documentation of any post-adoption services provided to the child, as required by 606 CMR 5.07(2)(e).

 (c) The following reports about the child:

-1. the evaluation required by 102 CMR 5.06(1);
+1. the intake required by 606 CMR 5.07(1)(a);

-2. all service plans, reviews and updates, as required by 102 CMR 5.07;
+2. all service plans, reviews and updates, as required by 606 CMR 5.07(1)(b) and 5.07(2)(b) and (c);

 3. medical records indicating the child's health history and medical evaluations and services received;

-4. discharge plan or summary as required by 102 CMR 5.12(2) and (3).
+4. discharge plan or summary as required by 606 CMR 5.07(1)(m) and (n).

-(d) Exception for Short-Term Placements.
-If the foster care or residential placement is limited to six weeks or less, the records may include the limited evaluation and service plan allowed by 102 CMR 5.07(3) in place of the complete evaluation, service plan and reviews required by 5.06(1) and 5.07(1), (2), (5) and (7), and need not include the date and location of any judicial or administrative hearing involving the child, as required by 5.13(2)(b)8.

-(3) Foster and Adoptive Parent Records.
-The licensee shall maintain a written record for adoptive and foster parents which includes:
+(3) Parent and Birthparent Records.
+The licensee shall maintain a written record for parents, expectant parents and birthparents which includes at minimum: